vgonda/vgonda.github.io/blogs/2020/nav-graph-pick-one.md

 It wasn't long after that I started to notice some odd behavior.
 When rotating the device, I would always end on my start destination no matter where I was in the graph.
 For example, say I had a start destination fragment of a list and a detail fragment that I navigated to when you click a list item.
 After navigating to the detail fragment, then rotate the device, I would be back on the start destination list.

 I dug into the source code (which I later discovered I misunderstood).
 It suggested to me that I should only set the graph in the activity if it was the first time the activity was opened.
-I added a check for `savedInstanceState,` and it seemed to solved the problem.
+I added a check for `savedInstanceState`, and it seemed to solved the problem.
 I soon found out I was mistaken.

 ```kotlin
 // DON'T DO THIS